YR72dpi/SecuredWhisker/README.md

 ## ChangeLog

-## [1.1.7] - 2025-10-01
+## [1.1.8] - 2025-10-02

 ### Added

-- autofocus on the input
--  try to reconnect to websocket server if disconnected
-- manage auto scroll on when there is many message
-- "unfocus" the input after sending message
+- Ability to transfer the private key from one browser to another using a QR code or manual entry

 ### Changed

--  delete console log
+/

 ### Fixed